 While you could just use your smartphone as a Roku remote forever, this probably isn't the best idea.
 It's a drain on the phone's battery, and you probably need your smartphone for other things.
 So if you think your Roku remote is gone for good, you'll have to get a new one.

-At the time of writing, Roku sells four different remotes: the Roku voice remote ($20), the Roku Enhanced voice remote ($30), the Roku gaming remote ($30) and the Roku Standard IR remote ($15).
+At the time of writing, Roku sells three different remotes: the Roku Voice Remote Pro ($30), the Roku Voice Remote ($20) and the Roku Simple Remote (with IR) ($15).

 To determine which remote works with your player, it's best to visit the Roku website, as it stays updated with the most current information.
 Basically, though:

-- The Roku Standard IR remote works with Roku Express and most older Roku models.
+- Roku Express and most older Roku models: Roku Standard IR remote